Juan Guevara: Cardinalate

 Pope Pius XII created him Cardinal Priest of Sant'Eusebio in the consistory of 18 February 1946.
 He was thus the first Peruvian cardinal ever created.
 Died in 1954 of cancer in Lima.
 Buried in the metropolitan cathedral of Lima.

-Trivia
+Public morality

 Guevara once told several mothers of bathing-suit parade contestants that such a parade would be contrary to religion and modesty.